The Pre-Season meeting

 The Parent Manager is responsible for email communications with parents.
 This should generally include a weekly in-season email detailing practice times and game locations, jersey colors, half time snack rotation (if any) and the like.
-This should be coordinated with the ATSC coach.
+This should be coordinated with the SIT coach.

 Additional In-Season Training

-The Parent Manager should regularly encourage participation (as part of weekly email, etc) in individualized clinics such the free weekly ATSC clinics.
+The Parent Manager and Assistant Coaches should regularly encourage participation (as part of weekly email, etc) in individualized clinics offered by SIT.

 While Winter training beyond the sessions provided by SYSC is optional, additional voluntary Winter training can significantly advance player skills and should be encouraged by the Parent Volunteer.
 The planning for Winter training should start in the Fall and be communicated to families as early as possible.
-Note that the Club and ATSC are now offering optional weekly training throughout the Winter as part of a broader effort to offer programs year-round.
+Note that the Club and SIT are now offering optional weekly training throughout the Winter as part of a broader effort to offer programs year-round.

 Coordination with Opposing Teams' Parent Managers

 The Parent Volunteer should email and if necessary phone the opposing parent manager each week to confirm game times and locations, coordinate jersey colors if teams have same or similar colors, and communicate any special issues regarding parking or directions.

 Coordinate attendance of own team to ensure sufficient players and if not, coordiante with DOC to borrow players (see below for additional detail on borrowing).
-Forfieiting game incurrs a WYSL fine paid by the team.
+Forfieiting game incurs a WYSL fine paid by the team.
 Teams are not allowed to contact players directly to borrow, this must go through the DOC for selection.

 Game day responsibilities